cockroachdb/docs/src/current/v23.1/molt-verify.md

 ## Use the MOLT Verify tool

 1. Get the JDBC connection strings for the source and target databases you want to compare.
-2. Make sure the SQL user running the MOLT verify tool has access to the necessary tables.
+2. Make sure the SQL user running MOLT Verify has access to the necessary tables.
 3. Install and build the tool:

     Run the following commands on your local machine: